ISO 13485:2016 Section | Document Section |

 This SOP describes how we handle (potentially) serious incidents and field safety corrective action (FSCA).
-It outlines how we follow the requirements for reporting to competent authorities and necessary immediate action.
+It also instructs on the reporting requirements to competent authorities.

 An incident is defined as any malfunction or deterioration in the characteristics or performance of a device made available on the market, including use-error due to ergonomic features, as well as any inadequacy in the information supplied and any undesirable side-effect.